- What is scleritis?

 Scleritis is an inflammatory condition which is often associated with other conditions such as:

 In rarer cases, scleritis may be the result of an infection caused by viruses, bacteria or fungi, or even the result of trauma to the eye.
-Sometimes the cause of the condition is unknown.
+Sometimes the cause of the condition is unclear.

 Scleritis is treated depending on the type of scleritis you have.